FIRST TIME? COMPLETE FORMS BEFORE YOU VISIT

 Do I have to have my own kit?

 No, you can hire the essential equipment from The Arc (see prices).
 We recommend hiring first to get a feel for fit before buying.
 Staff in centres will be able to help advise you on required gear.
 We have a shop in The Mothership, in Bristol, where we offer bespoke shoe fittings.
-You can buy gear from our online shop to click + collect at The Arc.
+You can some kit from The Arc reception or buy gear from our online shop to click + collect at The Arc.

 How much does it cost to climb?